-For a long time, I kept myself away from traveling to Shimla, and this was for one reason – Shimla is a popular tourist destination and remains crowded for most of the time of the year.
+For a long time, I kept myself away from traveling to Shimla, and this was for one reason – Shimla is a popular tourist destination and remains crowded most of the time of the year.

-Despite being born in Shimla (and not staying there for long before my family moved out) I never felt an urge to revisit and explore it.
+Despite being born in Shimla (and not staying there for long before my family moved out) I never felt the urge to revisit and explore it.
 And this was for one simple reason: Shimla is an overrated and terribly crowded destination.

 I remember when I visited Shimla a few years ago on a solo weekend trip, in the month of April, all I wanted was a symphony from the crickets and some clear night sky to go with the chilly evening, but what I rather found was more crowd than I find in Delhi on a weekend, with younger people going haywire after a few drinks and older ones wincing about it.
 The Shimla I was hoping for was somewhere missing.

-And then I visited Shimla earlier this month in August 2019 when a monsoon hit Himachal Pradesh (almost) all-time high.
+And then I visited Shimla earlier this month in August 2019 when a monsoon hit Himachal Pradesh (almost) an all-time high.
 With news warning people to avoid Himachal for the next few weeks, I found a perfect time to explore Shimla.

-Shimla in monsoon is a different story.
-It is during monsoon (between July and August) when it is greenest, quietest and cheapest (to stay).
+Shimla in the monsoon is a different story.
+It is during monsoon (between July and August) when it is the greenest, quietest and cheapest (to stay).
 Popular tourist hotels are either shut down or impatiently waiting to welcome any tourist that comes knocking on their door.

 During the month of August when I visited Shimla, I hardly saw any tourists around.
 The place where I was staying, despite having a capacity of 20-25 tourists had only one guest to look after.

-Why Monsoon Is The Best Time To Visit Shimla
+Why Monsoon Is The Best Time To Visit Shimla?

-Shimla isn’t hopelessly tucked away from real-world that getting to Shimla (or escaping it if the weather turned worse) will be a challenging task.
+Shimla isn’t hopelessly tucked away from the real world that getting to Shimla (or escaping it if the weather turned worse) will be a challenging task.
 Chandigarh-Shimla highways – that is now getting two more lanes – is, almost always, in good shape.

 What To See And Do In Shimla

-Mall Road: The Mall Road is the main street and the center of activity in Shimla.
+Mall Road is the main street and the center of activity in Shimla.
 This is where you can shop, eat and even spot some of the colonial buildings Shimla is known for.
 A visit to Shimla, no matter for what purpose, is incomplete without a walk along its Mall Road.

-Viceregal Lodge: Designed by British architect Henry Irwin, the Viceregal Lodge dates back its foundation to 1888.
+Designed by British architect Henry Irwin, the Viceregal Lodge dates back its foundation to 1888.
 It has served as the residence of the British Viceroy of India and is one of the most impressive colonial buildings in Shimla (or perhaps in the entire India).

-Christ Church: Dating back to 1857, Christ Church in Shimla is the second oldest church in India.
-If you will Google for Shimla Street Photos, you will see Christ Church in most of them.
+Dating back to 1857, Christ Church in Shimla is the second oldest church in India.
+If you will Google Shimla Street Photos, you will see Christ Church in most of them.
 Situated on the Ridge, it’s a fine display of neo-Gothic architecture – a spectacular sight to behold and take back with you as a memory.

-Just like a stroll on the Mall Road, your visit to Shimla is incomplete if you didn’t take a ride in Kalka-Shimla toy train.
-The 96-kilometer route provides scenic vistas while taking you through 864 bridges and 102 tunnels, including the longest one at Barog.
+Just like a stroll on Mall Road, your visit to Shimla is incomplete if you didn’t take a ride in the Kalka-Shimla toy train.
+The 96-kilometre route provides scenic vistas while taking you through 864 bridges and 102 tunnels, including the longest one at Barog.

-Where To Stay In Shimla
+Where To Stay During the Best Time To Visit In Shimla

-When it comes to staying in Shimla, be rest assured that you can choose from pretty much everything – from budget backpacker hostels to new age five-star hotels.
+When it comes to staying in Shimla, be rest assured that you can choose from pretty much everything – from budget backpacker hostels to new-age five-star hotels.
 The only problem is, Shimla is a busy and crowded place, and if you want to spend a quiet evening, you will have to find a hotel that is a little tucked away from the main town.

 During my visit to Shimla, I stayed at Hackrett Stayz by LivingStoneStays that was run by a local family (hence giving a true homestay experience) and was located almost 8km outside of the main town, giving sweeping views of the valley and a peaceful neighborhood.